 * Designated courses: academic counselors will provide students with a list of approved courses.

 - If the minor taken for the specialization requires 24 or more credit hours, students may request reducing their core requirements from 24 to 21 credit hours.
 However, the core must still include at least 18 credit hours offered by the College of Arts and Sciences.

-Students may select a specialization that complements their core area, or they may choose a specialization that is a new area of study.
+- Students may select a specialization that complements their core area, or they may choose a specialization that is a new area of study.
 In all cases the student is encouraged to design a core area and a specialization that reflects the student's particular interests and goals.

 - No more than two courses taken for General Education credit may be applied to a student's specialization.